 Frozen shoulder—medically known as adhesive capsulitis—is a musculoskeletal condition marked by pain and stiffness in the shoulder joint.
-Symptoms of the condition gradually increase and worsen over the course of time and resolve with the help of treatment within 1–3 years.
-The condition is more common in women than in men, especially those over 40 years of age.
-In addition, the risk of developing it increases if a person has recently suffered an injury towards the shoulder is improperly managed.
+Symptoms of frozen shoulder tend to worsen over time.
+Fortunately, there are many treatment options available to help ease your pain and resolve the condition within 1-3 years.
+Frozen shoulder is more common in women than in men, especially in those over 40 years of age.
+People who have recently suffered a shoulder injury are at a greater risk of developing this condition, especially if their injury and treatment hasn’t been properly managed.

 Symptoms and Treatment

-Some of the key symptoms of the condition include stiffness in the shoulder, severe pain that increases at night and restriction of movement.
-The treatment for frozen shoulder may include range-of-motion exercises and in more severe cases, the administration of injections.
-However, most cases of the condition can be managed by physiotherapy, manual therapy and an exercise program, most of which the patient can practice at home, as per the recommendation of their doctor or therapist.
+Some of the key symptoms of frozen shoulder include stiffness in the shoulder joint, severe pain that increases at night, and restriction of movement.
+The treatment for frozen shoulder may involve range-of-motion exercises; however, in more severe cases, injection therapies may be necessary.
+Most cases can be managed by physiotherapy, manual therapy, and an exercise program (most of which the patient can practice at home), as per the recommendation of their doctor or therapist.

 Here are a few range-of-motion exercises that are recommended for frozen shoulder.
 It’s recommended that before starting these exercises, you begin by taking a 10–15 minute long shower to warm up your shoulders.
 Alternatively, a moist heating pad or a damp towel may also be used.
 During these exercises, the stretch should be brought to the point of tension but not to the point of pain.